-Additionally, a periodic flow is difficult to achieve in linear cascade configurations, as thoroughly explained in Hirsch (1993).
+Additionally, a periodic flow is difficult to achieve in linear cascade configurations, as thoroughly explained in [3].
 Regardless of the extensively modifiable configuration of the TGK, the flow is inevitably affected by asymmetrical conditions as it travels through a different number of bow shocks and their reflections into any given passage.
 Nevertheless, care was taken to set up the middle passages with the most periodic conditions possible.
 This has been defined at the TGK as a total pressure delta below one kPa between the first and last measurements of a traversal with the three-hole probe across the third blade.
-A broad traversal is also carried out before these measurements to ensure that the peak total pressure loss across blades two to four are comparable.
-All this in addition to the inspection of the shock structure thanks to the Schlieren visualization and of the isentropic Mach number measured by the pressure tap at the 10% chord point of all the blades.
+A broad traversal is also carried out before these measurements to ensure that the peak total pressure loss across blades two to four is comparable.
+This is coupled with the inspection of the shock structure, as revealed by Schlieren visualization, and an examination of the isentropic Mach number, as measured by the pressure tap at the 10% chord point of all the blades.

-Finally, the last source of uncertainty relates to the effect that the unsteady nature of the flow might have on the steady performance measured.
-This is especially relevant when comparing these results to CFD-(U)RANS simulations that have been shown to not capture the nature and extent of these effects for the given application (Hergt et al., 2019).
+Finally, the last source of uncertainty relates to the effects the unsteady flow might have on the measured steady performance.
+This is especially relevant when comparing these results to CFD-(U)RANS simulations that have been shown to not capture the nature and extent of these effects for the given application [2].
 This discrepancy is recognized, though the comparison is performed because RANS remains the automatic choice for design purposes, as done for the design of the TCTA.
-This comparison will then hopefully inform the limitations of the current design processes with respect to an actual end-design.
-It could also inform future work to develop these methods for the purpose of capturing these effects if they are relevant for any given application.
+This comparison will then hopefully inform the limitations of the current design processes with respect to an actual end design.
+It may also guide future research aimed at developing these methods for the purpose of capturing these effects if they are relevant to any given application.